andrealommen/PHY104/index.markdown

 implementation of important discipline-specific algorithms.

 The version of 104 upon which you are gazing is oriented toward the discipline of Physics and Astronomy.
 In particular we learn techniques that will be valuable for physicists and astronomers such as curve fitting, working with large public data sets, plotting, SQL queries, and numerical integration.

+Click on the links above for the promises and mechanics of the course.
+In particular, the "Grid" tells you what we are doing when.